5 flying tips for your MIT35CMHO Lutema helicopter

 Your Luttema MIT35CMHO helicopter remote has three main controls: the throttle, the direction and the trim.

 - The throttle is the left hand control stick.
 Pushing it all the way up will make the R/C helicopter gain height.
 Push it all the way down and the remote control helicopter will slowly descend.

 - The direction is the right hand control stick.
 Push it to the right and the helicopter moves in a clockwise direction.
 Push it to the left and the RC MIT35CMHO helicopter will spin in an anti-clockwise direction.

 - Use the trim button to stop uncontrolled movements.
 If the remote control helicopter starts spinning off into a clockwise spin, press the right trim button to correct it.
 If it starts spinning in a counter-clockwise direction, press the left trim button.

-Your first practice will be to learn how to keep the helicopter at a constant and stable altitude.
+Your first practice with the Lutema helicopter will be to learn how to keep the helicopter at a constant and stable altitude.

 - Switch the RC MIT35CMHO helicopter to ON.
 You should see some flashing lights.

 - Place the R/C MIT35CMHO helicopter on a flat surface with nothing it its way.

 - Take a few steps back before turning on the remote control.

 - Slowly push the throttle up until the helicopter lifts off.